jkellogg01/sunny/README.md

 ### Configuration

-First, you need a config.json in the main directory of the program.
+First, you need a sunny.json in `$HOME/.config/sunny`.
 This will contain both your default city and your API key; the former is optional but adds to the intended ease of use, the latter is essential.

-config.json should contain two key-value pairs:
+sunny.json should contain two key-value pairs:

 ```json
 {